databricks/spark-training/ampcamp/processing-live-data-streams-with-spark-streaming.md

 </div>
 </div>

 Similar to RDD transformation in the earlier Spark exercises, the `map` operation on `tweets` maps each Status object to its text to create a new 'transformed' DStream named `statuses`.
-The `print` output operation tells the context to print first 10 records in each RDD in a DStream, which in this case, are 1 second batches of received status texts.
+The `print` output operation tells the context to print first 10 records in each RDD in a DStream, which in this case are 1 second batches of received status texts.

 We also need to set an HDFS for periodic checkpointing of the intermediate data.